ZhangLabTJU/fastBCR/README.md

 ## Installation

-Before installing fastBCR, you need to download the dependency packages msa and ggmsa using Bioconductor.
+Before installing fastBCR, you need to download the dependency packages msa, ggtree and ggmsa using Bioconductor.
 To install these packages, start R (version “4.2”) and enter:

 ``` r